sumotoy/RA8875/README.md

 * 0.64:High optimizations for Teensy3, now uses DMA SPI and several drawing commands optimized.
 Not deeply tested btw.
 * 0.65:Fix a typo for DUE (thanks for point me to this).
 Now compile with IDE 1.5.8 and DUE but still untested (wait for user feedbacks!).
 * 0.66: Github app gived me some code sincronization problems so code online failed to update.
 The actual fix for DUE should works (Thanks DrewJaworskiRIS to point me this issue).
+* 0.67:Added compatibility with Teensyduino 1.21b and IDE 1.6.x

 ###### Upcoming beta 0.7 release
 A major release upcoming these days, <s>have to fix a silly but important bug on drawPixel color weirdness</s> then I will release the next beta that support SD, full BTE, full DMA, lot of examples, better cursor tracking, almost finished text support and much more!<br>